 - 5-10 drops of jojoba oil

-Jojoba oil is claimed to moisturize the scalp skin while lemon juice fights inflammation.
+Jojoba oil may help moisturize the scalp skin while lemon juice fights inflammation.
 This scrub also contains brown sugar that is gentler on the skin.

 Before applying this scrub, shampoo your hair to remove any styling products.
 While applying it to your scalp, move your fingers in a circular motion for effective distribution.